trallard/airflow-tutorial/source/setup.rst

 If you are using Anaconda first you will need to make a directory for the tutorial, for example ``mkdir airflow-tutorial``.
 Once created make sure to change into it using ``ch airflow-tutorial``.

-Next, make a copy of this `environment.yaml` and install the dependencies via ``conda env create -f environment.yml``.
+Next, make a copy of this `environment.yaml <https://raw.githubusercontent.com/trallard/airflow-tutorial/master/environment.yaml>`_ and install the dependencies via ``Conda env create -f environment.yml``.
-Once all the dependencies are installed you can activate your environment through the follwing commands
+Once all the dependencies are installed you can activate your environment through the following commands
 ::
     source activate airflow-env # Mac
     activate airflow-env        # Windows and Linux